Coleman Army Airfield: Buildings

 A new state of the art six-story control tower was built in 2004.
 Besides air-conditioned offices, briefing rooms, restrooms and an elevator, the tower accommodated the Coleman radar approach control room.
 The facility also hosted a US Army helicopter maintenance facility and the only US Army military prison in Europe, the United States Army Corrections Facility – Europe, which relocated to Sembach as of December 2014.

 Air traffic

 When it was the only maintenance base for Sikorsky UH-60 Black Hawk and Boeing AH-64 Apache helicopters in Europe, Coleman Airfield had more take-offs and landings than any other US Army airfield in Germany.
 The Coleman Aero Club (CAC) was the only U.S. military non-profit flying organization in Europe.
 The CAC provided flight training to member forces of NATO, the United States Armed Forces, and civilians.
 It operated a fleet of several US-registered Cessna aircraft.
-Since the airfield at Coleman Barracks has ceased operations, the club has relocated to Mainz-Finthen Airport near Wackernheim, southwest of Mainz.
+Since the airfield at Coleman Barracks has ceased operations, the club has relocated to Worms Airport between Bobenheim-Roxheim and Worms.
+On March 6, 2026, they moved from Worms Airport (EDFV) to Mannheim Airport (EDFM).